Coolpig9/szs-tool-with-args/README.md

 ## Future plans
 -Port it to linux
--re adding decompressing (i deleated decompressing because i recode this to work in my program)
+-re adding decompressing (i deleated decompressing because i recode this to work in my program) -to cut out the rest of the gui code(right now i have just disabled it)

 ## Compressing
 to compress simply type